cargo-lambda/cargo-lambda/docs/commands/introduction.md

 The [deploy](/commands/deploy) subcommand uploads functions to AWS Lambda.
 You can use the same command to create new functions as well as update existent functions code.

+The [system](/commands/system) subcommand shows the status of the system Zig installation and installs Zig if it is not already installed.

 Cargo Lambda does not provide a command to delete the lambda once it is deployed.
 You can use the ```aws lambda delete-function --function-name NAME``` command from the AWS CLI.